giacomo-ciro/diffusion-llms/README.md

 Making LLMs inference faster with diffusion.

 ## TODOs
+- [ ] Setup WandB project and logging
 - [ ] Adapt gpt2 for diffusion, obtain DiffuGPT_ours
 - [ ] Implement dynamic length inference (at first step, look for the token with highest < pad > probability and return it to set an upper bound, then proceed with diffusion sampling as in the other papers)
 - [ ] Test dynamic length inference on DiffuGPT, DiffuLAMA, DiffuGPT_ours, LlaDa